Home

 Preheat oven to 350F

+In a small skillet, cook the bacon over moderate heat until crisp.
+Drain on paper towels.
+Cool and crumble.
 In a small saucepan, melt 1 tablespoon of the butter in the olive oil until foamy.
 In a bowl, toss the bacon with the bread crumbs, parsley, lemon zest and red pepper flakes.
-Stir in the olive oil mixture, blending with fingers until well mixed
+Stir in the olive oil mixture, blending with fingers until well mixed.

 Cook pasta according to package directions.
 Drain the ziti and transfer to a buttered casserole dish.

 Meanwhile, melt the remaining 2 tablespoons of butter in a saucepan.
 Add the shallots and cook over moderate heat until lightly browned, about 3 minutes.
 Add the garlic and cook, stirring, until fragrant, about 30 seconds.
 Add the cream and simmer, stirring, until reduced by one-third, about 5 minutes.
-Remove from the heat and stir in the Parmesan, goat cheese and chives.
-Season with salt and pepper.

 Mix the cream sauce with the ziti in the casserole dish.
 Clean the edges of dish.
 Bake ziti about 15 minutes.
 Sprinkle bread crumb mixture on top and bake for 10-15 minutes longer or until pasta is bubbly and crumb mixture is lightly browned.
-Let stand about 5 minutes before serving.
+Let stand about 5 minutes before serving